swellaby/eslint-config/bundles/README.md

-# Bundles
+# eslint Configuration Bundles
 We provide several different shareable eslint configuration bundles that include a variety of eslint settings to support linting certain scenarios.
+Note that if you are targetting a repo that also includes TypeScript, you should check out our [eslint configuration for TypeScript repos][typescript-bundle-doc] instead.

 | Bundle Name | Latest Version | Summary | Package Name |
 |----------|-------------|----------|-------------|